android-la64/rust/src/tools/miri/README.md

   and `warn-nobacktrace` are the supported actions.
 The default is to `abort`, which halts the machine.
 Some (but not all) operations also support continuing execution with a "permission denied" error being returned to the program.
-  `warn` prints a full backtrace when that happens; `warn-nobacktrace` is less verbose. `hide` hides the warning entirely.
+  `warn` prints a full backtrace each time that happens; `warn-nobacktrace` is less verbose and shown at most once per operation. `hide` hides the warning entirely.
 * `-Zmiri-num-cpus` states the number of available CPUs to be reported by miri.
 By default, the number of available CPUs is `1`.
 Note that this flag does not affect how miri handles threads in any way.